ashwinsridharan/VideoGamesSales/README.md

 Like the Global and North American sales, the critic score, platform, and publisher continue to be the three most important factors affecting sales in Europe.

 Verification of our Initial hypothesis:
 ●	Supporting our first hypothesis, higher transformed critic score and user score correlate with higher sales.
-Compared to the user score, the critic score had a greater impact on sales.
+Compared to the user score, the critic score had a greater impact on sales <br>
-●	In line with our second hypothesis, publisher & platform brands did matter in the European sales ●	Contrary to our third hypothesis, the year of release shad no impact on sales in Europe
+●	In line with our second hypothesis, publisher & platform brands did matter in the European sales  <br>
+●	Contrary to our third hypothesis, the year of release shad no impact on sales in Europe <br>

 3. Sales in Japan